yclas/documentation/2014-10-08-seo-classifieds-website.md

 From what you read in the earlier section you can see that the names and descriptions of categories and locations play a big role in your site SEO and that is something you can control when doing on-page optimization.

-So my first advise is to write well designed category and location descriptions, not exceeding 155 and with good language (no typos or grammatical mistakes).
+So my first advice is to write well designed category and location descriptions, not exceeding 155 and with good language (no typos or grammatical mistakes).

 Second: remember that Open Classifieds lets you have a blog, an FAQ section and a forum section, so you can also use those to your advantage to create content that is designed for your targeted users and filled with relevant keywords.